lostkuma/IronHack16s/README.md

 * index.html  --Web page for the App
 * style.css  --CSS style file with template from Bootstrap
 * js  --A directory contains all the javescript files
-* image  --A directory contains all images used in the website

 5. Build Case